dadrian/dadrian.io/content/_index.md

 +++
 I am an engineer and security researcher.
 I cofounded [Censys][censys], an attack-surface management security startup.
-I left Censys after their [Series A][censys-raise], and I’m currently looking for what comes next.
+I left Censys after their [Series A][censys-raise].
+I’m currently building something new as employee #2 at a stealth-ish startup.
 I’m also a core contributor to the [ZMap][zmap] open-source project.
+I do part-time consulting and advising for startups.
+I can help with building out early engineering teams and cryptography engineering.

 I defended my PhD at the University of Michigan in 2018.
 My advisor was [J.
 Alex Halderman][jhalderm].
 I used Internet-wide scanning to study uses of